Great Day Ministry

 To hear the complete 15-minute program click > on the sound bar ABOVE.

-Our Devotion: “Perfect Father” is by Jessica G. Smith of Beavercreek, Ohio who studied professional writing at Taylor University.
+Our Devotion: “Quiet Testimony” is by Micah M. Hancock of Morton, Illinois who studied professional writing at Taylor University in Upland, Indiana.

 Review used by permission of Evangelical Church Library Association (ECLA)